swisnl/filament-geometry/README.md

 ### Geometry Field

 > [!IMPORTANT]
-> This field is designed to be used in conjunction with a database column of type `POINT`, `LINESTRING`, `POLYGON` or `GEOMETRY`.
-It currently does not support geometry types with multiple items like `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON` or `GEOMETRYCOLLECTION`.
+> This field is designed to be used in conjunction with a database column of type `(MULTI)POINT`, `(MULTI)LINESTRING`, `(MULTI)POLYGON` or `GEOMETRY`.
+It currently does not support geometries with mixed types i.e. `GEOMETRYCOLLECTION`.
 This field expects the attribute value to be a valid [GeoJSON](https://geojson.org/) string.
 Make sure your model attribute stores and retrieves GeoJSON data as a string.

 The form field can be used with no options, by simply adding this to your Filament form schema: